-Recently, the Bunkers captured a garbage bandit in a live trap they had set.
+Recently, the our neighbors captured a garbage bandit in a live trap they had set.
 The culprit was an orange tabby cat, a male.
 He ended up being quite friendly, and some of their children wanted to keep him, but the decision was made against that, and he was offered to us actually.

 Sue had been wanting a cat for some time, but we really need things to have utility value around here.
 We have had some mice problems in our barn; and so, I decided that he could be beneficial to have for our barn; and I could do a little something for Sue as well, especially given how friendly he seemed.